OFFICIAL RULES

 Each Additional Violation: Change of possession

-Dunking: dunking is allowed during play only.
+Dunking: Dunking is allowed during play only.
 If teams/players are seen dunking during non-play, they may be disqualified from the tournament.
-Hanging on the rims is not allowed at any time.
-Participants can be held responsible for broken equipment.
+Hanging on the rims is not permitted at any time.
+Participants will be held responsible for broken equipment.

-Scoring: baskets made from the inside of the arc count as one point.
+Scoring: Baskets made from inside the arc count one point.
 Baskets made when the shooter has BOTH FEET behind the arc count two points.
 Court monitors or referees will call "two points".
 If there is any doubt by the court monitor or referees as to whether the made basket is worth one or two points, the basket will count as one point.

-Free Throws: free throws count as one point.
-When fouled in the act of shooting, free throws are awarded to the fouled shooter only when the basket was not made (1 for 1 pointer, 2 for 2 pointer).
+Free Throws: Free throws count as one point.
+When fouled in the act of shooting, free throws are awarded to the fouled shooter only when the basket was not made (1 for one pointer, 2 for two pointer).
 All free throws are dead balls.
 Regardless of whether the free throw(s) are made, the opposing team checks the ball from the check box.
-The try-for goal shall be made within 10 seconds after the ball has been placed at the disposal of the free thrower.
-All other players will remain behind the two-point arc while the free throw attempt is being made.
+The try for goal shall be made within 10 seconds after the ball has been placed at the disposal of the free thrower.
+All other players will remain behind the two-point arc while the free-throw attempt is being made.

 · The basket counts.